“All children are artists. The problem is how to remain an artist once they grow up.” — Pablo Picasso

 I hope you are.
 I hope you do.

 I’ll leave you with this thought from a writer and author much more famous than I…

 “For what it’s worth… it’s never too late, or in my case too early, to be whoever you want to be.
 There’s no time limit.
 Start whenever you want.
 You can change or stay the same.
 There are no rules to this thing.
 We can make the best or the worst of it.
 I hope you make the best of it.
 I hope you see things that startle you.
 I hope you feel things you’ve never felt before.
 I hope you meet people who have a different point of view.
-I hope you live a life you’re proud of, and if you’re not, I hope you have the courage to start over again.”
+I hope you live a life you’re proud of, and if you’re not, I hope you have the courage to start over again.” –F. Scott Fitzgerald

 Some of the reader comments:

 “I am so motivated after reading this because I know in the next couple of years; I am going to be a counselor.
 Right now, I am an Accounts Payable Analyst; I get up at 5 am, go to the corporation from 8 am – 5 pm, then I go home and study until 12 – 2 am; then back up at 5 am and it starts all over again.
-All the while maintaining am A average in college.
+All the while maintaining an A average in college.
 Just like you said, ‘Do the work.’
-My dream, my goal, and my desire is to help hurting, broken people, to counsel people who’s having a hard time adapting to change.
+My dream, my goal, and my desire is to help hurting, broken people, to counsel people who are having a hard time adapting to change.
 Well, I need to get back to my studies.
 It always gives me great pleasure to read your work.
 Thank you. –Bernice J.

 “Thanks for writing my story.
 Well, it would be with a few minor changes.
 ‘I would not erase the past.’
 I so agree.
 The past is part of us.” –Vicki Tyley

 “This was awesome.
 Thank you Dennis Lowery for the solid valuable post!”–Ryan Best